jonbellah/jonbellah.com/src/pages/posts/2017-07-31-testing-jest/index.md

 React testing (and JS testing, in general) is an incredibly broad topic with a lot of nuance.
 So, in this post, I'd primarily like to focus on exploring some of the basic "what's" and "why's" of testing React applications with Jest, then finish off with a few best practices.

+While this post is an introduction, it does assume that you have some familiarity with React and general testing procedures.

 ### Why Jest?

-If you happen to have tried Jest in the past, particularly prior to version 15, you may have been turned off by the fact that it auto-mocked modules by default; or that it was rather slow once a test suite reached a decent size.
+If you happen to have tried Jest in the past, particularly prior to version 15, you may have been turned off by the fact that it auto-mocked modules by default (meaning Jest automatically stubbed out functionality with mock data); or that it was rather slow once a test suite reached a decent size.

 Fortunately, thanks to a ton of hard work from hundreds of contributors, that's no longer the case.